sam17/armaggaedon/README.md

 B. Unity simulation of a 6 DOF arm that can reach an XYZ using ML agents on its own with the input of XYZ and giving the theta of each motor as output.

-## TODOS
+## TODO
 ### A
-[] Assemble the arm
+[ ] Assemble the arm
-[] Control arm using a rasp controller
+[ ] Control arm using a rasp controller

 ### B
-[] Recreate servo based 6 DOF model close to reality on unity [] Setup control system on it to be able to move with physics and motor angles [] Setup training system for ML agents with reward model [] Get motor angle outputs real time from model on a learnt system [] Feed above to A and see our lives fall apart
+[ ] Recreate servo based 6 DOF model close to reality on unity
+[ ] Setup control system on it to be able to move with physics and motor angles [ ] Setup training system for ML agents with model
+[ ] Get motor angle outputs real time from model on a learnt system
+[ ] Feed above to A and see our lives fall apart